acharlieh/cerner_splunk/docs/vagrant.md

 If you want to set up the vagrant cluster to use the license pools defined in the [license pool hash](databags.md#license-pool-hash) databag, add the `configure_guids` recipe to the run_list on the cluster slave (to update the GUIDs on these slaves to predefined values) and update the `license_uri` attribute in the cluster-vagrant databag item to point to the cluster master (_https://33.33.33.30:8089_).
 After you spin up the cluster slaves you will have to restart the cluster master to bring the cluster to a stable state.
 While spinning up the cluster slaves, they are re-assigned with different GUIDS by the `configure_guids` recipe which requires a restart (this restart can take a while to complete).
 Cluster master is restarted so that it can identify the new GUIDS.

+# Spinning up a Search Head Cluster in Vagrant

+<code>vagrant up c1_search1 c1_search2 c1_search3 c1_deployer c1_search4</code>

+Once c1_search3 is provisioned (which has the captain recipe on the run list), it becomes the captain of the SH Cluster with members c1_search1 and c1_search2.
+Once the deployer is provisioned, it pushes the apps to cluster members. c1_search4 when provisioned joins the cluster.

 Docs Navigation
 ===============